zcrayman/tut-data/4/README.ftl.md

 GemFireTemplate exposes a Map oriented method to interact with its configured region.

-The test inserts a single OrderStatus into the GemFire Region and then performs a query, using the GemFire Object Query Language (OQL).
-This is a declarative language conceptually similar to the JPA Query Language/ Hibernate Query Language, providing a syntax to query against a set of Objects and their properties and perform selections, ordering, grouping and projections against the results.
+The test inserts a single OrderStatus into the GemFire Region and then performs a query, using the GemFire [Object Query Language (OQL)](http://en.wikipedia.org/wiki/Object_Query_Language).
+This is a declarative language conceptually similar to the JPA Query Language/Hibernate Query Language, providing a syntax to query against a set of Objects and their properties and perform selections, ordering, grouping and projections against the results.

 Now that a test is in place, implement GemFireConfiguration with the content: